CarloNicolini/carlonicolini.github.io/sections/science/_posts/2025-10-03-Introducing-skfolio-online-convex-optimization.md

 \mathbf{m}_{t+1} = \frac{1}{K} \sum_{k=0}^{K-1} \mathbf{g}_{t-k}
 $$

-Instead of chasing daily noise, setting $K$ to average the last $60$ to $120$ days of gradients acts as a momentum lookback, which turns out to be one of the few first-order enhancements that genuinely improves follow-the-winner strategies.
+Instead of chasing daily noise, setting $$K$$ to average the last $60$ to $120$ days of gradients acts as a momentum lookback, which turns out to be one of the few first-order enhancements that genuinely improves follow-the-winner strategies.

 ### Hedging our bets: SWORD and meta-experts